Why Should I Register My Trademark?

 There are a couple of basic ways to establish your rights in a trademark:

-- The first method is simply using a symbol or phrase in connection with your goods and services
+- Simply use a symbol or phrase in connection with your goods and services

-- The second method is registering your trademark with the United States Patent and Trademark Office (USPTO)
+- Register your trademark with the United States Patent and Trademark Office (USPTO)

-For unregistered trademarks, you can use the TM symbol to indicate to the public you are using the phrase or logo as a trademark.
+The practical upshot is that getting a trademark can be as simple as using a symbol or logo for your business.
+You can use the TM symbol to indicate to the public that you are using the phrase or logo as a trademark.

-The benefits of the use-based approach are you don’t have to go through the trademark registration application process or pay fees.
-It’s quicker and cheaper.
+- You don’t have to go through the trademark registration process

 However, there are significant drawbacks as well: